lamtt77/lamt-nixconfig/README.md

 + [optional] secure boot: lanzaboote

 ## Features
-+ One (or two) command(s) Full System Deployment
++ One-liner system deployment
 + Unified Config for MacOS (apple silicon & intel), Linux and Windows WSL2
 + Modules/Services can easily enable/disable on demand
 + home-manager can act as a stanalone system or as a nixos module
-+ Remote & Cross Platforms Deployment (TODO)
++ Remote & Cross Platforms Deployment (WIP)
 + Secrets Management

 ## Quickstart:
 + Boot with 'EFI' Bios, use NixOS Minimal ISO Boot CD from https://nixos.org/download/

 ### Non-secrets Host Deployment
 Format and build a brand new Host.
-One-time/liner headless installation!
+One-liner headless installation!

 *WARNING*: This will ERASE all data of the machine's hard disk!
 Use at your OWN RISK!!!